|

 is to be expected, but scrolling horizontally is too much

+to ask.
 Tip #4: Solve a problem.
 Many books and

 speeches use the formula, "How to X with Y." Consider